ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 }
 ```

-> Note: The `newField` property is only added to types implementing the `IPost` interface, not the interface itself.
+> Note: The `IPost` is annotated with `[InterfaceType]` to include it in the GraphQL schema, but that isn't necessary for the type extension to work.
+> We can use any base type, like `object` or an `abstract` base class, as an extension point without necessarily exposing the base type in our GraphQL schema.